What is Nesina?

 How should I take Nesina?

 Take Nesina exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.